4D-JP/release-notes/v15/15.1/README.md

 4D v15.1
 ---

-* ACI0093470 : Explorer Menu not working
-* ACI0093510 : MSC - Verify structure crash in Volume Desktop
-* ACI0084755 : "Current method path" does no more return object path Compiled
-* ACI0090925 : SQL Month and Year functions can return incorrect results
 * ACI0092691 : Connection is broken when using new network layer with On Server Close Connection
 * ACI0092692 : [Servernet] On Server Close Connection reports network error
 * ACI0093237 : [131602] BASIC web authentication takes 15 seconds using Safari or FireFox